 By virtue of the Charities Act, 2009, parish clergy and other members of church governing committees are deemed to be ‘charity trustees’.
 This brings with it a responsibility to operate in accord with contemporary standards of governance and transparency; and to comply with statutory and revenue requirements.

 The position should be widely advertised.
 This usually will be done through the media of church magazines, schools of music, organ teachers and the local community.
 While the cost of display advertisements in the national press is prohibitive, parishes should consider placing less expensive ‘lineage’ advertisements in Situations Vacant columns.
-If, following the stated closing date, no appointment is made, it is good practice to re-advertise, while the search for a musician continues.
+A listing should be placed in Journal of Music www.journalofmusic.com If, following the stated closing date, no appointment is made, it is good practice to re-advertise, while the search for a musician continues.

 We strongly discourage appointments without prior advertisement.
 Public advertisement brings the vacancy to the attention of younger organists, seeking a position, and those who would like a change.
 It also demonstrates that the parish, as a registered charity with a responsibility to the wider community, operates openly and transparently.